pulzze/autoflow-documentation/docs/ids/action-string-pad-trailing/fields/count.md

-The total length of the string.
+The desired length of the string.
+If the length is not greater than the original string, the string is simply returned.